CSC-289-0001-Group-2/Inventory-Management-System/scripts/ui_layout.md

 ##### creating the edit interface:

-- status: NO-Progress
+- status: IN-Progress
-- contributors: NONE
+- contributors: Robert, Donovan

 ##### connect the interface frontend to the database backend: